christophhart/hise_documentation/Manual.md

 # HISE Manual

-This is a in depth overview of the backend application of **HISE**.
+This is an in depth overview of the backend application of **HISE**.

 ## The Processor System